manojhunasimarad/Stepin_CitizenofIndia/1_Requirement/README.md

 # Literature Survey/Research.
-The VoterId managment System and its features.
-In this project we will look upon Voterid management system to create the Voter Id.
-Here the useer can create and exterior file regarding add data, modify data , delete ,and search data and can store all these data permananetly or temporarily. this also gives an oppurtunity to create E-Voter Id given the authorities can also implement some features whichevr or so they want.
+Here the useer can create and exterior file regarding add data, modify data , delete ,and search data  this also gives an oppurtunity to create E-Voter Id given the authorities can also implement some features whichevr or so they want.